 Advice for New Soft Water Shrimp Keepers

-When I first started keeping shrimpOpens in a new tab. in my aquarium, I was overwhelmed with the amount of information out there and, more often than not, found myself grappling with common issues like bacterial infections, molting issues, and stabilizing my tank’s pH.
+When I first started keeping shrimp in my aquarium, I was overwhelmed with the amount of information out there and, more often than not, found myself grappling with common issues like bacterial infections, molting issues, and stabilizing my tank’s pH.

 But along the way, I discovered a treasure trove of practical advice and have managed to turn the tide.
 I’m here to share these nuggets of wisdom with you, aiming to lessen your burden and enhance your shrimp-keeping journey.